-Description of Types of Licences Class A (formerly known as Infant Care Services) Class B (formerly known as Child Care Services) Class C (formerly known as Kindergarten Services) Periods of Operation Monday to Friday (7am to 7pm) Operates 5 days a week throughout the year, except on weekends and public holidays. • Operates 5 days a week throughout the year, Operates 5 days a week throughout the year, Monday to Friday.
+Description of Types of Licences Class A (formerly known as Infant Care Services) Class B (formerly known as Child Care Services) Class C (formerly known as Kindergarten Services) Periods of Operation Monday to Friday (7am to 7pm) Operates 5 days a week throughout the year, except on weekends and public holidays.
+Monday to Friday.
 Operates during school terms, according to Ministry of Education ("MOE")'s academic calendar, with the exception of Centres which follow international curriculum and academic year.
-Age Range of Children and Infants 2 to 18 months old 0 18 months old 18 months to below 7 years old Programme Types(s) Full day Half day May provide half day and/or flexible options (at least 12 to 24 hours a week, and 3 hours per session) Half day (Single, dual, triple sessions)
+Age Range of Children and Infants 2 to 18 months old 18 months to below 7 years old 18 months to below 7 years old Programme Types(s) • . and/or flexible options (at a week, and 3 hours per Half day (Single, dual, triple sessions)

-Description of Types of Licences Class A (formerly known as Infant Care Services) Class B (for- merly known as Child Care Services) Class C (formerly known as Kindergarten Services) Space for Gross Motor Development Activities ("GMA") Not Applicable / 6 of Centre's capacity at 4m per child or 40m , whichever is more. / 10 of Centre's capacity at 4m per child or 40m , whichever is more.
+Description of Types of Licences Class A (formerly known as Infant Care Services) Class B (for- merly known as Child Care Services) Class C (formerly known as Kindergarten Services) Space for Gross Motor Development Activities ("GMA") Not Applicable / 6 of Centre's capacity at 4m2 per child or 40m2, whichever is more. / 10 of Centre's capacity at 4m2 per child or 40m2, whichever is more.
 Programme Hours Operational hours Typically 9am to 5pm.
 Centres can determine their programme hours (subject to ECDA's approval).
 Centres need to display the daily programme schedule.
 Programme hours are typically 6 hours or less, unless otherwise stated (subject to the CLO's approval).
 Non- programme Hours Not Applicable Arrival, departure and rest Not Applicable

 - 2.1.2 The licensee must only operate one of the following:

-- Class A only
+- · Class A only

 - Class B only

 - Class C only

-- Class A and B
+- · Class A and B

-- Class A and C
+- · Class A and C

 - 2.1.3 Should a licensee intend to operate a second class of licence in addition to its current class of licence (e.g. operate Class A in addition to current Class B or C), the licensee must make an application to the CLO and pay the prescribed application fee.

 - 2.1.4 Children or infants must not be in the Centre for more than 24 hours continuously.
 A licensee that contravenes this may be criminally liable under Regulation 22(3) of the Regulations.

 - 2.1.5 Centres must not be used for any purpose which is detrimental to the interests of Singapore and/or the public.
 This may include but is not limited to the use of a centre's premises to conduct activities or disseminate content that is contrary to Singapore's laws, or to prevailing family values and social norms.